50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 The transform property in CSS3 allows for the transformation of an element’s size, shape, and position, such as scaling, rotating, and skewing.
-The transition property, on the other hand, controls the smooth transition between two states of an element over a specified duration.
+Conversely, the element’s smooth transition between two states over a predetermined period of time is managed by the transition attribute.
+While transform provides immediate visual changes, transition ensures these changes occur gradually, enhancing the user experience by adding smoothness and fluidity to the visual effects.
+Both properties can be combined for sophisticated and dynamic animations.

 29. Explain the concept of CSS blend modes and provide examples of their usage.